sergiocollado/potpourri/Notes_on_linux.md

 ### comments

-all that follos a # is a comment
+all that follows a # is a comment

 ### variables